List of England Test cricket records: Partnership records

+Highest partnerships by wicket

 In cricket, two batsmen are always present at the crease batting together in a partnership.
-This partnership will continue until one of them is dismissed, retires or the innings comes to a close.
+This partnership will continue until one of them is dismissed, retires or the innings comes to a close.A wicket partnership describes the number of runs scored before each wicket falls.

-Highest partnerships by wicket

-A wicket partnership describes the number of runs scored before each wicket falls.
 The first wicket partnership is between the opening batsmen and continues until the first wicket falls.
 The second wicket partnership then commences between the not out batsman and the number three batsman.
 This partnership continues until the second wicket falls.
 The third wicket partnership then commences between the not out batsman and the new batsman.
 This continues down to the tenth wicket partnership.
 When the tenth wicket has fallen, there is no batsman left to partner so the innings is closed.

 English batsmen hold four Test wicket partnerships records, all set since 2010.
 Joe Root and Harry Brook scored 454 for the fourth wicket against Pakistan at Multan in 2024.
 Ben Stokes and Jonny Bairstow came together in the second Test of the 2015–16 series against South Africa at Newlands Cricket Ground and put together a sixth wicket partnership of 399 runs.
 The pair of Jonathan Trott and Stuart Broad set the highest eighth wicket partnership of 332 runs at Lord's in August 2010 against Pakistan.
 Finally, the tenth wicket partnership of 198 was made by Joe Root and James Anderson in the first Test against India at Trent Bridge in July 2014.